tldr-pages/tldr/pages/linux/systemd-firstboot.md

 > Initialize basic system settings on or before the first boot-up of a system.
 > More information: <https://www.freedesktop.org/software/systemd/man/systemd-firstboot.html>.

-- Set the root directory for the basic system settings initialization:
+- Operate on the specified directory instead of the root directory of the host system:

 `sudo systemd-firstboot --root={{path/to/root_directory}}`